 The park includes 12 acres of lawn space – the perfect place for a picnic.
 Many full sized trees have been planted around the park, making it easy to find a shady spot to enjoy the afternoon.

 I would highly recommend that you take a trip downtown, especially if you haven’t been down there in a while.
-The Banks development and the new Riverfront Park will surprise you.
-It’s an incredible asset for our fine city. one to truly be proud of and enjoy!
+The Banks development and Smale Park will surprise you.
+It’s an incredible asset for our fine city, one to truly be proud of and enjoy!

-Smale Riverfront Park is just south of 2nd Street between Great American Ballpark and Paul Brown Stadium
+Smale Park is located at 100 W. Mehring Way, Cincinnati, Ohio 45202.
+It is just south of 2nd Street, between Great American Ballpark and Paul Brown Stadium.